When you sweat at night. What to do if you sweat a lot in your sleep

 maintain a level of physical activity.

-Excessive night sweats indicate a problem in the body.
-If it lasts more than a week, you should undergo a medical examination.
+Excessive night sweats indicate problems in the body.
+If it continues for more than a week, you should undergo a medical examination.
 Treatment begins when the true cause is identified.
 The sooner this happens, the better.
-Recovery will relieve the unpleasant sensations of sweating in a dream.
+Recovery will relieve the unpleasant sensation of sweating during sleep.

-Night sweats in women is a fairly common phenomenon that causes significant discomfort, disrupting sleep and not allowing you to fully relax.
-Soaking wet linen and damp bedding force you to wake up in the middle of the night, causing a feeling of weakness and chronic fatigue.
-Dealing with this unpleasant symptom is not always easy, but with the right choice of treatment, excessive sweating can be eliminated forever.
+Night sweats in women are a fairly common phenomenon that causes significant discomfort, disrupting sleep and preventing proper rest.
+Soggy underwear and damp bedding force you to wake up in the middle of the night, causing you to feel weak and chronically tired.
+Dealing with this unpleasant symptom is not always easy, but thanks to the right choice of treatment method, excessive sweating can be eliminated forever.

 Causes of night sweats

-It is natural for a person to sweat, but in sleeping people, body temperature normally drops, so there is no pronounced sweating.
-The appearance of excessive sweating ( night) is a sign of:
+It is human nature to sweat, but sleeping people normally have a lower body temperature, so there is no significant sweating.
+The appearance of excessive sweating (night sweating) is a sign of:

 • unfavorable influence of external factors;